How cities can be redesigned for neurodiversity

 Coined in the late 1990s by Judy Singer, an Australian sociologist who has Autism, neurodiversity refers to the idea that certain developmental disorders like Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), and Dyslexia are normal variations in the brain.
 In other words, neurodiversity is about the different ways we think, communicate, and see the world.

-Born in mid-2020, out of a call for entries to reactive the public realm with an installation in Hudson Square, Restorative Ground builds on research by WIP Collaborative that investigates how cities and public spaces can be designed to better serve neurodiverse populations.
+Born in mid-2020, out of a call for entries to reactivate the public realm with an installation in Hudson Square, Restorative Ground builds on research by WIP Collaborative that investigates how cities and public spaces can be designed to better serve neurodiverse populations.

 Equal parts playground, lounging area, and gathering space, the streetscape installation straddles the sidewalk and parking lane on King Street.
 “It’s the product of public space typologies that emerged from pandemic,” says Lindsay Harkema, an architect and founder of WIP (which stands for Work in Progress).